 If you’ve had success with a particular technology or have additional ideas to offer, please share your comments!

-Tasha Davis, Ph.D., is currently an Associate Professor in the Speech department at Austin Community College teaching classroom based and distance learning courses in public speaking, interpersonal communication, and business and professional communication.
+Tasha Davis, Ph.D., is currently a Professor in the Communication Studies department at Austin Community College teaching classroom based and distance learning courses in public speaking, interpersonal communication, and business and professional communication.
 Prior to becoming a professor, she worked in various roles in higher education including student services and enrollment management.
-She is also pursuing a doctorate in Organizational Communication and Technology from the Moody College of Communication at The University of Texas at Austin.
+She earned a doctorate in Organizational Communication and Technology from the Moody College of Communication at The University of Texas at Austin.
 Her research focuses on flexibility and flexible work arrangements and the facilitation of such arrangements by technology.
-She is the author of Social Exchanges: Interpersonal Skills for College & Beyond (Kendall Hunt, 2015).
+She is the author of Social Exchanges: Interpersonal Skills for College & Beyond now in its second edition.